MontclairRobotics/FRC-Programming-Guide/src/FRC/course/ElectricalPrimer.md

 - [Radio Power Module (RPM)](https://docs.wpilib.org/en/stable/docs/controls-overviews/control-system-hardware.html#rev-radio-power-module)
   - While the RPM is not always used, it's one of two major ways to power the radio (the other one being a power connector located on the radio)
 - [120A Breaker](https://docs.wpilib.org/en/stable/docs/controls-overviews/control-system-hardware.html#ctre-voltage-regulator-module)
   - This breaker is the on/off switch for the robot.
-It is usually near the edge of the robot so it's easier to enable and disable.
+It is usually near the edge of the robot, so it's easier to enable and disable.
 - [Limelight](https://limelightvision.io/)
   - Not shown in the above control system map, the Limelight is a brand of FRC camera that is used on our robot for both computer vision and as a camera used by the driver. (possibly multiple are used)